Pumping Breast Milk

 If pumping is the only means of increasing supply, the mother will need to pump more often.

-Pump more frequently, rather than longer periods at a time.
+- Pump more frequently, rather than more extended periods at a time.

-Comfort nursing (non nutritive feeding) is great for helping to increase supply.
+Comfort nursing (non-nutritive feeding) is excellent for helping to increase supply.

 Herbs that can be combined with pumping to increase milk supply.